Table of Contents

 - Kshira (Godugdha) Cow’s milk 3.072 l

 - Treat Hingu to prepare Shodhita Hingu.

-Pack it in tightly closed glass containers to protect from light and moisture.
+Pack it in a tightly closed glass containers to protect from light and moisture.

 Low melting Ghrita, greenish yellow in color with pleasant odour and astringent taste.

-Store in a cool place in tightly closed containers, protected from light and moisture.
+Store in a cool place in a tightly closed container, protected from light and moisture.

 Benefits of Phala Ghrita

 - It promotes fertility.

 - Its intake by female, gives strength to uterus, prevents abortion, and cures infertility.

 - Its intake by male, cures sperm disorders.